kazuto-abe/information-science/Jornal.md

-# This is a journal for comp sci - March 12th
+# This is a journal for comp sci - February 13th

 - what did we do?